javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 setTimeout(() => document.body.style.background = "", 1000);
 ```

 Here we used `document.body.style`, but there's much, much more.
-Properties and methods are described in the specification: **DOM Living Standard** at <https://dom.spec.whatwg.org>.
+Properties and methods are described in the specification: [DOM Living Standard](https://dom.spec.whatwg.org).

 ```smart header="DOM is not only for browsers"
 The DOM specification explains the structure of a document and provides objects to manipulate it.
 There are non-browser instruments that use DOM too.